Gomez v. Biden FAQ

 Q: How many DV-2020 selectees will actually receive visas?

-If we prevail before the district court on summary judgment and the 9,095 DV-2020 visas that he reserved in September 2020.
-Including these reserved visas, the State Department estimates that the total number of diversity visas that will have been issued for FY 2020 will be around 27,000 (about 13,000 of those have already been issued).
-This is about half of the number of diversity visas that are issued in a typical year, and we asked the judge to issue a total of about 43,000 visas, taking into account some reduced capacity to process visas due to the COVID-19 pandemic, but the court declined to do so.
+Judge Mehta has ordered that the government issue the 9,095 DV-2020 visas that he reserved in September 2020.
+Including these reserved visas, the State Department has estimated that the total number of diversity visas that will have been issued for FY 2020 will be around 27,000.
+This number is about half of the number of diversity visas that are issued in a typical year.
+We had initially asked the district court to issue a total of about 43,000 DV-2020 visas, taking into account some reduced capacity to process visas due to the COVID-19 pandemic, but the court declined to do so.

 Q: When will the additional 9,095 visas that the court has reserved for DV-2020 winners be processed?